Fantrax DGW-33 Player Picks

 Kasper Schmiechel (NEW vs LEI, EVE vs LEI $15.22)

-A slightly higher price point but the Dane is facing two teams who have been in poor form recently and have been known for low scores.
+A slightly higher price point, but the Dane is facing two teams who have been in poor form recently, known for low scores.
 Schmiechel should also be confident after continuing his strong penalty record, with a save against Zaha last time out.

 Defenders